top of page

 while there are common elements between the two, counselling is rooted in talk therapy and intuitive healing is rooted in body-based practice and creative

-expression. intuitive healing sessions will of course have space for talk and verbal expression among the other practices.
+expression. intuitive healing sessions create space for self expression based on the participant's needs.

 what's the difference?